 Due to this switching among the nine wells, you may see variations in the water quality as you turn faucets on in your home at different points in time.
 You may see some evidence of hard water white scale on plumbing fixtures, iron/manganese staining or bluish green stains (from low pH) in sinks, tubs, etc. All of these are correctable situations with the properly designed water filtration system or water softener installation.
 Due to the changing water quality as described above from various water sources, it is particularly important that any water filtration system is designed with this in mind.
 For the full Annual Water Quality Report, see the link at Water Quality Report.

 A water filtration system can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
-A water softener is typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+A water softener is typically installed to remove hardness minerals (magnesium & calcium), dissolved iron or manganese in the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
-Chlorine can be removed with a water filtration system containing activated carbon to remove bad taste and odor.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.